 2 Yishun Street 42

-6230 4230Â | xwa.edu.sg
+6230 4230 | xwa.edu.sg

-Educational technology at Dulwich College (Singapore)
+Digital literacy skills at Dulwich College (Singapore)

 Creative thinking drives the use of educational technology at Dulwich.
-The school says that it’s vision is to develop well-rounded and balanced students who are proficient in both online and offline environments.
+The school says that its vision is to develop well-rounded and balanced students who are proficient in both online and offline environments.
 Students build on a core foundation of academic skills, including being able to write by hand.
 Technology enhances these – by also building a core foundation of digital literacy skills, students develop the agility required to take advantage of emerging new technologies.

 The strategic and purposeful use of portable devices within the classroom at Dulwich allows children to independently engage in digital learning at school in different ways, using a range of media, applications, augmented reality and pen-enabled technology.
 In Kindergarten and Junior School, children have access to a wide range of school-owned devices and applications.
 As the students grow in independence and proficiency and transition into Senior School, they bring their own devices.
 In time, says Dulwich, they become confident, competent and responsible digital citizens who can enhance their own learning using technology skills, their own lives and the lives of others.